Will-J-Gale/GTA5-Self-Driving-Car/README.md

 * __Path Following__
    * As the demos show, the car seems to follow the purple path shown in the bottom left and i you run the model without picking a destination it does run much worse.
 * __Lane keeping__
    * It has learned to keep in lane to a certain extent, which can be seen best when making turns in the city.
-However this is far from perfect.
-When driving on the motorway it tends to keep swapping lanes which might be an artifact of overtaking cars in the training data.
+However, this is far from perfect.
+When driving on the motorway it tends to keep swapping lanes which might be an artefact of overtaking cars in the training data.
 For some reason it occasionally drove down the hard-shoulder which was not done in training.
-* __Trafic Speed__
+* __Traffic Speed__
-   *
+   * On the long distance demo, the model seems to maintain roughly 60mph, however this could be just mimicking the training data and not following any laws of the road.

 Traffic lights and stop signs are difficult to learn as they require some sort of "memory".
-A Reccurant CNN could be a furute upgrade to combat this problem.
+A Recurrent  CNN could be a future upgrade to combat this problem.

 ## Prerequisites
 1. GTA5 + Mods